devkosal/askai/README.md

 ## Building Custom Examples

-Two examples are provided by default under the ```examples``` directory.
+Two examples are provided by default under the `examples`(examples) directory.
 This module will cover the steps to create your own.
 Each example has the same directory structure:

 ```
 sections.csv (or sections.db)